What Is DMI Therapy and How Does It Work?

 Who Is DMI For?

-Developmental delays (not yet rolling, sitting, or crawling)
+Developmental delays such as delayed rolling, sitting, or crawling

 But here’s the key point - DMI is not only for children with diagnosed conditions.
 Many babies who are just slower to reach milestones can also benefit from it as part of an early intervention plan.